saoudsalih/Panels-App-Clone/README.md

-# Pannel App
+# Panels App

-its a clone project of pannnel app with clean arch and using bloc statemanagement
+its a clone project of pannels app with clean arch and using bloc statemanagement

 ## Getting Started